 How to Apply

-In recognition of continued challenges applicants have with standardized testing during COVID-19, NYU is extending its test-optional policy to students applying for first-year or transfer admission during the 2021-2022 admissions cycle.
-Read the full statement from the Assistant Vice President for Undergraduate Admissions
+In recognition of continued challenges applicants have with standardized testing during COVID-19, NYU is extending its test-optional policy to students applying for first-year or transfer admission during the 2022-2023 admissions cycle.

 The Application Process

 Whether you’re from Massachusetts, Manchester, or Mumbai, a first-year student or a transfer, there are a few key things you need to do to apply to NYU.
 But requirements such as standardized testing and English language testing vary for different applicants.

 - First-year applicants

 If you're applying to one of the programs listed below, do not complete the Common Application.
 Visit the links for application instructions:

 - Dental hygiene program

 - Second bachelor’s degree at the Tandon School of Engineering

 The review process.
 There are no formulas to making admissions decisions; NYU seeks a mix of students who have a variety of interests, talents, and goals.
 There is also no maximum number of students we can admit.